IEEEmadC/Dentogram/README.md

   <img src="https://github.com/parinishah/Dentogram/blob/master/promo%20graphic.jpg"/>
 </p>

-The following is the youtube link for the working demo of Dentogram:
+This is the [youtube link](https://youtu.be/dzy7IYa75Mw) for the working demo of Dentogram.

 # License